-Our Christian brethren in Virginia seem fully convinced that they onght to teach the nation of slaves in their borders, and fully determined they will do it.
+Our Christian brethren in Virginia seem fully convinced that they ought to teach the nation of slaves in their borders, and fully determined they will do it.
 Our main regret (says the New-York Evangelist) is, that they waste time and pious feeling in trying to compromise between the command of Christ and human laws and customs derogatory to Christ's authority.
 They will never succeed in this, for God never makes compromises.
 The only plan which he will sanction is preaching the gospel and distributing the word of God.
 They must recognize and restore to the people of color at least the religious immunities of MEN.
-During Jesus Christ-residing in South Carolina, had the recent anniversaries at Richmond, a long and earnest conference was held on the subject.
+During the recent anniversaries at Richmond, a long and earnest conference was held on the subject.
 The following are extracts from the account of it given in the Telegraph:

-This subject appears to be neither appreciated nor understood by many citithat negroes are religious beings-that it strong religious impressions; and that they will have a religion of some kind .-It is impossible to prevent it.
-If left without instruction to form their religious notions, under the combined influences of them for every nefarious work to which they may be prompted.
-The late Dr. Rice uttered a prophecy on this subject, there is another kind of religion, the religion of the Bible, which, if diffused among them, will effectually guard them and the community against the evil in discussion had nothing to do with the civil relations of slaves, as regulated by the laws of our commonwealth.
+This subject appears to be neither appreciated nor understood by many citithat negroes are religious beings-that it out instruction to form their religious notions, under the combined influences of which was literally fulfilled two or three there is another kind of religion, the religion of the Bible, which, if diffused among them, will effectually guard them and the community against the evil in discussion had nothing to do with the civil relations of slaves, as regulated by the laws of our commonwealth

 The views presented by Drs.
 Hill and Baxter, afforded much light on the subject.
-They are, we doubt not, the results ny years, and of much and patient tho't, see spread out before the whole community.
-Its welfare and safety were clearly shown, in their remarks, to depend, not on the ignorance of this population, but on its instruction in the principles of Christion duty, and on its information.
+They are, we doubt not, the results of the observation and experience of many years, and of much and patient tho't, and they are such as we would be glad to see spread out before the whole commu-Its welfare and safety were clearly shown, in their remarks, to depend, not on the ignorance of this population, but on its instruction in the principles of Christion duty, and on its information.